 Colchester Campus habitats and biodiversity survey and plan map (.gif)

 Hedgehog numbers in the UK have declined by up to half since the year 2000.
 It is now estimated that there are fewer than 1 million left.
-We are working alongside the British Hedgehog Preservation society to gain Hedgehog friendly campus accreditation.
-This means that the University of Essex will become a safe space for hedgehogs to thrive.
+By undertaking the actions listed below, the University of Essex has become a safe space for hedgehogs to thrive.

 We will be completing a set of actions to make our Colchester campus a safe space.
 This includes: